 Thank you for a generous 2015!
 Advent parishioners were more active than ever in giving to support the various campaigns our Mission & Outreach Team ran in 2015—winter clothes for One Warm Coat, items for animals at Angell Memorial, school supplies for the Epiphany School, professional clothing through Solutions at Work, baby clothes and diapers for Vincent Newborn Necessities.
 All our campaigns are closed for now, and the office isn’t taking any more donations, but the M&O Team want to thank you for making 2015 our most active giving season in recent memory!

 Pledge Envelopes for 2016: If you made a pledge for 2016 and requested pledge envelopes, they can be found at the back of the Church on tables in alphabetical order.
 If you requested envelopes and cannot find them, call the Parish Office at 617-523-2377 ext 122.

 ODDS & ENDS

 The flowers that adorn the Church are funded entirely by donations from members and friends of the Parish.
-There is an opening for a flower memorial or thanksgiving for the High Altar on Sunday, January 21.
-If you are interested, please call Blenda Jeffry at 978-443-3519 (firstname.lastname@example.org).
-Please contact her by Monday, January 15, at the latest.
+There is an opening for a flower memorial or thanksgiving for the High Altar on Sunday, January 24.
+If you are interested, please call Blenda Jeffry at 978-443-3519 (email email@example.com)

-Discount Vouchers for the Boston Common Garage are available for $9.00 each from Deacon Daphne or Nola Sheffer.
-You can find them between the 9:00 and 11:15 Masses at the Coffee Hour or Entr’acte.
+Discount Vouchers for the Boston Common Garage are available for $9.00 each from Nola Sheffer.
+You can find her between the 9:00 and 11:15 Masses at the Coffee Hour or Entr’acte.
 The vouchers can be used after 4:00 pm weekdays, and all day Saturday and Sunday.
-Questions? email: email@example.com.
+Questions? email: firstname.lastname@example.org.